Mk-CloudLeader/CloudMeet/SS_aws-certified-solutions-architect-associate-notes.md

 * Password/username: allowing user to access through username and password created at the aws account
 * Multi-factor authentication: additional layer of security -->  more than one authentication factor is checked before access is granted, which consists of a user name and password, and the single-use code
 * user access key

+## VPC has two security groups: NACL and Security groups
+### NACL
+* Network access control lists
+* A subnet level firewall
+* Providing traffic control to inbound or outbound traffic of a subnet
+* packets that enter the boundary of subnet have to face NACL before entering the subnet; it needs to have permission to enter
+* Think of them as passport control, if packet is on permitted list they can enter or else they r blocked
+* Only works at subnet level, and doesn’t evaluate if package could enter a specific instance or not → Security groups

+### Security groups
+* Similar to NACL but act as firewall for instances
+* attached to AWS resources not to subnet
+* Checks for inbound traffic before entering but by default all traffic are allowed out
+* these are instance level firewall controlling traffic that goes inside of instances inside a VPC
+* users can configure which packet is allowed in based on IP add, port ranges, and protocols

+### Major difference between security groups and NACL
+* Security groups are stateful and NACL are stateless
+* "Stateful" and "stateless" are terms used to describe the behavior and architecture of computer systems, applications, and services.
+* Stateful??
+  * Means have memory about what to allow in and out
+  * remebers the previous interaction
+  * security groups
+* Stateless
+  * Means has no memory
+  * does not remeber the previous interaction
+  * NACL
+* Stateful and stateless is important during the returning phase of a package; when a package is returning back to an instance
+* Package returning back to a subnet → security groups reconizes the package (stateful) and lets the package in

 ### AWS Tech topics:
 # AWS Auto Scaling